HeardLibrary/digital-scholarship/script/codegraf/ees3/index.md

 - describe how ordering of columns differs between a list of lists and a list of dictionaries.
 - print the items on a list using a `for` loop.
 - explain how an *indented code block* is used to define sections of code.
-- describe the actions that occur when several methods are attached sequentially.

 Total video time: 50 m 09 s (additional time for optional live coding videos)